Pacific leaders champion youth and green finance at 5th PIRI High-Level Forum

 In the Pacific region, he explained, an estimation of 55 percent of people are below 24 years old who should be brought into formal financial services to “make sure our future is greener”.

 The bi-annual forum acts as a major platform for financial regulators and stakeholders in the Pacific region to deliberate policy solutions to advance financial inclusion, such as digital financial services and consumer empowerment.
-It is the last in a series of PIRI events that began on 3 June with the Experts Group on Financial Inclusion Policy (EGFIP), followed by a training day on Accelerating Digital Payments in the Pacific led by financial services giant VISA through AFI’s public-private dialogue (PPD) platform.
+It is the last in a series of PIRI events that began on 3 June with the Experts Group on Financial Inclusion Policy (EGFIP), followed by a training day on Accelerating Digital Payments in the Pacific led by financial services giant VISA, a long standing partner of AFI in the Pacific and globally, through AFI’s public-private dialogue (PPD) platform.

 PIRI is a regional initiative founded by AFI member institutions from seven small island developing states (SIDS) in the Pacific region, namely, Banco Central de Timor-Leste, Bank of Papua New Guinea, Central Bank of Samoa, CBSI, National Reserve Bank of Tonga, Reserve Bank of Fiji and RBV.
 Other financial regulators, including Central Bank of Seychelles and Banco Central São Tomé and Príncipe, regularly attend PIRI events to learn and exchange information on common concerns.